 Federal Pell Grant - Federal Pell Grants are awarded to help undergraduate students pay for education after high school.
 These grants, unlike loans, do not have to be repaid.
-For many students, the Federal Pell Grant will provide a foundation of financial aid to which aid from other federal and non-federal sources may be added.
+For many students, the Federal Pell Grant will provide a foundation of financial aid to which aid from other federal and non-federal sources may be added; the amount of any other student aid for which students might qualify does not affect the amount of Federal Pell Grant they receive.
 The maximum award amount is set each year by the United States Congress.
 The amount a student receives will depend on the individual's EFC, the projected cost of attendance, the student's enrollment status, and whether the student attends for the full academic year.
 There is a lifetime eligibility limit of 600% (equivalent to six full-time years).
+Students who already received a Bachelor or professional degree are not eligible (in some cases, however, a student enrolled in a post baccalaureate teacher certification program might receive the Federal Pell Grant).
+Students incarcerated in a federal or state penal institution or are subject to an involuntary civil commitment upon completion of a period of incarceration for a forcible or non-forcible sexual offense are not eligible for the Federal Pell Grant.